mattberjon/auditory-motion-perception/index.rst

 Rotating the head in front of a static sound creates dynamic changes in localisation cues that could be mistaken for a source that moves.
 To interpret these cues correctly, the listener must take the motion of the head into account.
-Geometrically, the angular velocity of a sound source in the world (S) is the sum of the velocity of head rotation (H) and the angular velocity of the source in the acoustic image (A): S = A + H. Perceived auditory motion is therefore determined by how well the auditory system estimates A and H. We used a psychophysical motion-nulling technique in which the lateral motion of a source was adjusted to determine the velocity at which it appeared stationary during head rotation.
+Geometrically, the angular velocity of a sound source in the world (:math:`S`) is the sum of the velocity of head rotation (:math:`H`) and the angular velocity of the source in the acoustic image :math:`(A): S = A + H`.
+Perceived auditory motion is therefore determined by how well the auditory system estimates A and H. We used a psychophysical motion-nulling technique in which the lateral motion of a source was adjusted to determine the velocity at which it appeared stationary during head rotation.
 If S is recovered veridically, then null velocity should be 0.

 Moving sounds were created using a cross-fading technique in which a white noise source was moved across a circular array of speakers by sweeping a spatial